milahu/hocr-editor-qt/doc/ai-prompt.md

 ok, now i get the same problem as before: when i edit a word text and hit enter, i get a segfault

+---

+ok, now replace the "Inspector dock" sidebar with an hocr source code editor. changes should be propagated in both ways (between the "page view" on the left and the "hocr source view" on the right).